EU-US DATA PRIVACY FRAMEWORK, UK EXTENSION TO THE EU-US DATA PRIVACY FRAMEWORK AND SWISS-US DATA PRIVACY FRAMEWORK PRIVACY POLICY

 To transfer Personal Data to a third party acting as an agent, ABB shall:

-• Ascertain that the agent is obligated to provide at least the same level of privacy protection as is required by the Privacy Shield Principles.
+• Ascertain that the agent is obligated to provide at least the same level of privacy protection as is required by the Data Privacy Framework Principles.

-• Take reasonable and appropriate steps to ensure that the agent effectively processes the Personal Data transferred in a manner consistent with ABB’s obligations under the Privacy Shield Principles.
+• Take reasonable and appropriate steps to ensure that the agent effectively processes the Personal Data transferred in a manner consistent with ABB’s obligations under the Data Privacy Framework Principles.

-• Require the agent to notify ABB if the agent determines it can no longer meet its obligation to provide the same level of protection as is required by the Privacy Shield Principles.
+• Require the agent to notify ABB if the agent determines it can no longer meet its obligation to provide the same level of protection as is required by the Data Privacy Framework Principles.

 • Upon notice, take reasonable and appropriate steps to stop and remediate unauthorized processing.